KevinAst/action-u/docs/actionDoc.md

   each action:

   ```
-  #byUser:    dispatched by user action      (i.e. initiated directly from UI)
+  #byUser:    dispatched by a user action    (i.e. initiated directly from UI)
   #byLogic:   dispatched by app logic        (i.e. sourced from other actions)
-  #reducer:   of interest to reducer         (i.e. state should change as a result)
+  #reducer:   of interest to a reducer       (i.e. state should change as a result)
   #noReducer: of NO real interest to reducer (i.e. used to stimulate logic)
   ```